 The lead pharmacy technician is responsible for running a team of pharmacy technicians.
 Depending on the employer, that will mean different things, but it could include quality assurance, scheduling, and training program management.

-Nuclear medicine refers to chemotherapy drugs.
+Nuclear medicine refers to radio-nuclear and chemotherapy drugs.
 A nuclear pharmacy technician will compound chemotherapy drugs and dispense them.
 In addition, they may help healthcare staff understand how to use the medication safely and package radiopharmaceuticals following local regulations and compliance rules.

 An IV pharmacy technician mixes medication into IV bags.
 They also create labels for the IVs and maintain equipment used for this form of compounding.

 There are several paths to becoming a pharmacy technician.
 At a minimum, you will need a high school diploma or equivalent.
 Some employers may hire pharmacy technicians and train them on the job.

 But, there may be more opportunities with certification.
 A certification demonstrates to employers that you have the training to be effective in this vital job.
 Proper training helps you develop skills such as: